 I’m Xiaolin Hu, pursuing Ph.D. at Gaoling School of Artificial Intelligence , Renmin University of China (RUC).
 I am fortunate to be advised by Prof. Yong Liu.
-Currently I am a Research Intern at Xiaomi’s AI Lab
+As a Research Intern at Xiaomi’s AI Lab

-from October 2020 to February 2021, under the mentorship of Xianyue Wu and Tehuang Liu.
+from October 2020 to February 2021, where I was mentored by Xianyue Wu and Tehuang Liu.

-(2) Personal Edge LLMs Serving: Developing efficient algorithms for LLMs on edge devices to enhance personalized services.
+(2) Personal Edge LLMs Serving : Designing algorithms and techniques to deploy LLMs on edge devices, enabling scalable and privacy-preserving personalized AI services.

 I won the Shanghai University President Scholarship (The highest honor among the scholarships at Shanghai University).